 Mayor Bloomberg, elected officials and The Trust for Governors Island broke ground on the new park and public spaces in May 2012.

 Phase 1 creates 30 new acres of park at the heart of the Island and adds key visitor amenities.
 Phase 1 is part of a multi-phase 87 acre Park and Public Space Plan.
 Phase 1 comprises 64 acres of the Plan.

 The following areas are under construction and open in 2013:

 - Liggett Terrace: a sunny, six acre plaza that features moveable seating, public art, water features and seasonal plantings

 - Hammock Grove: 10 acres with 1,500 new trees and hammocks

 - Play Lawn: 14 acres including lawn and two turf ball fields for play

 - Historic District: 34 acres of respectfully rejuvenated landscapes with new welcoming gateways, flexible spaces for play and new signage, lighting and amenities.

 Future phases will include the South Prow, Liberty Terrace, the Hills and the Great Promenade.
 These areas are pending future funding.

-The Trust for Governors Island is the non-profit corporation created by the City of New York that is responsible for the planning, redevelopment, and ongoing operations of 150 acres of Governors Island.
-The Trust’s mission is to bring Governors Island back to life, making this island at the center of New York Harbor a destination with great public open space, as well as educational, not for profit and commercial facilities.
-The Trust for Governors Island is the successor entity to the Governors Island Preservation and Education Corporation.
+The Trust for Governors Island is the nonprofit corporation created by the City of New York that is responsible for the planning, redevelopment, and ongoing operations of 150 acres of Governors Island.
+The Trust is transforming Governors Island into a destination with great public open space, as well as educational, not-for-profit, and commercial facilities.
+The Trust broke ground on 30 acres of new park spaces scheduled to be complete in the fall of 2013 and is proceeding with an ambitious infrastructure program to ready the Island for expanded tenancy and activity.
 For more information, visit www.govisland.com.